More than 100 immigrants detained at an illegal after-hours nightclub in Colorado

-More than 100 immigrants suspected of being in the United States illegally were taken into custody early Sunday following a federal raid at an illegal after-hours nightclub in Colorado, authorities said.
+More than 100 immigrants suspected of being in the United States illegally were taken into custody early Sunday following a federal raid at an illegal after-hours nightclub in Colorado Springs, Colorado, authorities said.

 Video posted online by the Drug Enforcement Administration showed agents announcing their presence outside the building and ordering patrons to leave with their hands up.
 Other videos showed dozens of people fleeing the building through its entrance after federal agents smashed a window.
 Later, dozens of suspects were shown in handcuffs standing on a sidewalk waiting to be transported.